 The Algorand Foundation is a non-profit organization launched in 2019 that funds and develops the Algorand ecosystem.
 It also carries out important work in the blockchain's community, research, and governance.

 For example, the Foundation has educated developers in universities and supported Algorand projects in its ecosystem with accelerator programs.
 However, technical development work is carried out by the private company Algorand Inc. The Algorand Foundation is also a large holder of ALGO, which it uses to fund its activities.

 The key to Algorand's scalability comes from its Pure Proof of Stake consensus mechanism.
 This protocol allows it to process many transactions quickly without sacrificing decentralization.
 Proof of Stake (PoS) blockchains are scalable but often at the cost of a small number of validators who have large stakes dominating block approvals.
 Proof of Work (PoW) has the same issue as large mining pools almost always win the race to create new blocks.

 Naturally, a small holder will have lower chances of being selected than a big holder.
-But unlike PoS blockchains, Algorand doesn’t require a minimum stake, which is a significant barrier to entry for the average user.
+But unlike other PoS blockchains, Algorand doesn’t require a minimum stake, which is a significant barrier to entry for the average user.
 With every staker who runs a node being a possible validator, the network's security is more decentralized than with a chosen set of validators, such as in Delegated Proof of Stake (DPoS).

 Once a block is submitted, participation nodes are selected randomly to join the soft vote committee.
 This stage filters proposals, so only one candidate can add to the blockchain.
-Voting power on the soft committee is proportional to the amount each node has staked, and votes are used to select a proposed block with the lowest VRF hash.
+Voting power on the soft committee is proportional to the amount each account has staked, and votes are used to select a proposed block with the lowest VRF hash.
 This means that it will be impossible to preemptively attack the proposer of a block, as the lowest VRF hash is a value that is impossible to predict.